 More than a dozen universities, labs, and other research institutions have joined the Species360 Insights Program in the past year.
 Among the participants in this program are IUCN Species Survival Commission – the Primates Section on Small Apes, University of California at Berkeley and UC Davis (United States), University of Navarro (Spain), Babes Bolyai University (Romania), Murdoch University (Australia).

 Data in ZIMS is curated and shared by teams at the aquatic, zoological, and wildlife institutions that participate in global nonprofit Species360.
 Many do so as a key part of their roles in advancing animal welfare through leading regional and international associations like the European Association of Zoos and Aquaria (EAZA), the British Association of Zoos and Aquariums (BIAZA), Association of Zoos and Aquariums (AZA), and the World Association of Zoos and Aquariums (WAZA).

-As a Species360 Research Partner, these institutions may access aggregated, anonymous data in ZIMS.
+As a Species360 Insights subscriber, these institutions may access aggregated, anonymous data in ZIMS.
 The data, considered essential to the study of medical treatments, lifespans, reproductive cycles, and population dynamics, is curated and shared by more than 1,200 Species360 institutional members.
 Animal care and medical teams, as well as dedicated registrars, record and ensure the quality of data.

 Species360 serves aquariums, zoos, and wildlife centers worldwide.
 Together, this community sustains the world’s largest set of data on wildlife in human care – providing the data chosen by CITES, IUCN, and other global leaders to advance our understanding of populations.
 Species360’s mission is to improve animal welfare and inform species conservation.